 Atlanta is a crossroads in the heart of the American South, hosting one of the world's busiest airports and a maze of major interstate highways.
 But it pays to stop and visit the unique attractions of this dynamic city.

-When to Visit:
+When to Visit

 Many of Atlanta's visitors come here to make flight connections or attend business meetings.
 But if you have a choice, almost any season beyond the very hot, humid summer is a pleasant time to visit.
 Winters tend to be mild, but they also bring the occasional paralyzing ice storm.
 Autumn features festival time to the north in the Georgia mountains.

 Hartsfield-Jackson International Airport is the world's busiest passenger airport.
 It is located 10 miles SW of downtown.
 It can be an expensive ride into the city, so look for the Metropolitan Atlanta Rapid Transit Authority (MARTA) trains that stop at the west entrance to the terminal complex.
 MARTA trains arrive and depart from the airport every eight minutes.
 The trip downtown takes 15 minutes, but times can be longer at rush-hour.
 By car, I-75 is the north-south route that runs from Upper Michigan to Miami.
 I-85 takes a diagonal route NE to SW.
 I-20 runs E-W. The freeway that circles Atlanta is I-285, commonly called "The Perimeter" by locals.